manjuprasadshettyn/actian_katas_2023/README.md

 ## Strategy

 + A phased approach is suggested for Polling User email inboxes, since it is a startup it is recommended to build brand trust first and then roll out this functionality.
 + Use of Distributed Deployment approach, having different setups serving similar countries/regions.
-Controlling deployments and the compliance of the local law (GDPR, India Personal Data Protection Act etc.) through Configuration Databse will help expand in a phased approach with minimal re-work.
+Controlling deployments and compliance of the local law (GDPR, India Personal Data Protection Act, etc.) through the Configuration Database will help expand in a phased approach with minimal re-work.
 + Effective use of event queue to improve performance: Poll agency/email for updates on only Active Reservations.
 For Ex: If there are no active reservations polling of user inbox can be changed from every 2 mins to 10 mins.

 ## Architectural Decision Records